 Operator's response: If it is a system RT program, list the RT description of the RT program and call ND for software service.
 If user RT program, report the error to the user.

 01 ILL.
 RT PROG

+An incorrect address of the RT description.
 Probably software error.

 02 ILL.
 PRIORITY